junh1024/junh1024-Documents/KC/KC ship nicknames.md

 - Pyon = Uzuki
 - Sakusen = Ooyodo
 - Shireee = Yukikaze/Tokitsukaze
+- Speed idiot = Shimakaze
-- Tamagoyaki = Zuihou
+- Tamagoyaki/Egg = Zuihou
 - Wagahai = Tone
+- Wannabe Battleship = Kiyoshimo
+- What day is it = Nenohi
-- Yasen/Ninja = Sendai
+- Yasen/Ninja/Night battle idiot = Sendai

 ## Other
+- AA Queen = Atlanta and Maya	(stats in game)
 - Bauxite queen = Akagi	You get her free by an early quest.
 But at that time you're not realizing how much resources she eats.
 Also, there was an early bug that increased her resource consumption
 - Comrade = Hibiki/Tashkent/Gangut
 - Idol = Naka	kandex48 <> AKB48
+- Miss Sense of Direction - Gambier Bay	due to [this promo art](https://danbooru.donmai.us/posts/3063430)
+- Saberkaze = Isokaze (same VA as Saber)

 ## Pun
 - Diejobu = Damaged (Haruna)